SkafteNicki/dtu_mlops/07_distributed_training/readme.md

 creating an account.
 We are therefore today going to be using the local gpu cluster at DTU compute to run the experiments.
-The first exercise (Distributed data loading) is possible to do own your own laptop (assuming that you have one with multiple cores) but the remaining exercises need to be executed in multi-gpu compute enviroment.
+The first exercise (Distributed data loading) is possible to do own your own laptop (assuming that you have one with multiple cores) but the remaining exercises need to be executed in multi-gpu compute environment.

 1. Download and install [thinlinc](https://www.cendio.com/thinlinc/download) for getting access to DTUs linux terminals